mdiaz1122/IntroToProg-Python-Mod06/README.md

 # IntroToProg-Python-Mod06
-This repository is used for assignment review.
+This repository is used for review of Assignment06.